element-hq/aurora/README.md

       to port code direct from Element Web
     * React may not be perfect, but it's good enough
     * Group code into related modules, rather than juggling loads of fiddly little files (see also speed of dev).
  * Add abstractions incrementally as needed.
-(For instance, the rust-sdk interface only supports subscribing to a single timeline at a time currently).
+(For instance, aurora's rust-sdk interface only supports subscribing to a single timeline at a time currently).
  * `useSyncStateStore` for selectively exposing rust-sdk's state into the app.
 No fancy/mindbending Redux or MobX style stores.